Adobe strongly recommends that you complete the following checklist before going on production.

 Adobe recommends that you limit the clients that can flush your cache.

-Adobe recommends to enable HTTPS transport layer on both author and publish instances.
+Adobe recommends enabling the HTTPS transport layer on both author and publishing instances.

-When configuring the Dispatcher you should restrict external access as much as possible.
+When configuring the Dispatcher, restrict external access as much as possible.
 See Example /filter Section in the Dispatcher documentation.

 Make sure you use filters to block external access to any administrative URLs, such as the Web Console.

-See Testing Dispatcher Security for a list of URLs that need to be blocked.
+See Testing Dispatcher Security for a list of URLs that must be blocked.

 Allowlists are a better way of providing access control since inherently, they assume that all access requests should be denied unless they are explicitly part of the allowlist.
-This model provides more restrictive control over new requests that might not have been reviewed yet or taken into consideration during a certain configuration stage.
+This model provides more restrictive control over new requests that might not have been reviewed yet or considered during a certain configuration stage.

-When configuring the Dispatcher you should ensure that the web server is ran by a dedicated user with least privileges.
-It is recommended to only grant write access to the dispatcher cache folder.
+When configuring the Dispatcher, ensure that the web server is ran by a dedicated user with least privileges.
+It is recommended that you only grant write access to the Dispatcher cache folder.

-Additionally, IIS users need to configure their website as follows:
+Also, IIS users must configure their website as follows:

 A denial of service (DoS) attack is an attempt to make a computer resource unavailable to its intended users.

-At the dispatcher level, there are two methods of configuring to prevent DoS attacks:
+At the Dispatcher level, there are two methods of configuring to prevent DoS attacks: Filters

 Use the mod_rewrite module (for example, Apache 2.4) to perform URL validations (if the URL pattern rules are not too complex).

-For example, change the caching rules to limit caching to the expected mime types, such as:
+For example, change the caching rules to limit caching to the expected mime types, such as:.html

 .jpg